Emmotes/ic_spoilers/docs/season_5.md

         }
     ],
     "requirements": "",
     "description": {"desc": "Increases the damage of all Champions that are not adjacent to $source by $(amount)%.
-Increase damage dealt by $source by $amount% for each Champion affected, stacking additively"}, "id": 1628,
+Increases damage dealt by $source by $amount% for each Champion affected, stacking additively"}, "id": 1628,
     "flavour_text": "",
     "graphic_id": 20468,